 Will America’s parents tire of waiting for Superman, and take matters into their own hands?
 One of the most exciting and joyous events in recent weeks was the uprising of determined parents in Adelanto, California, who bucked local teacher unions and took over their kids’ school.
 Fed up with broken promises and poor performance, the town’s mothers and fathers became the first in the country to take advantage of a so-called “parent trigger,” wresting control of Desert Trails Elementary School from the local school board.
 Why?
 Because the kids aren’t learning anything.
 Only about one in four youngsters emerge at age 12 able to read and do simple math at grade level.
 The better question is, why not?

 Opposition to the Adelanto takeover was, naturally, intense.
 The teachers union pulled no punches in trying to fend off the challenge.
 Last year, when parents in Compton, California attempted a similar coup, union activists allegedly told some of the mostly Hispanic families that they might be deported for supporting the takeover.
 Teachers unions traditionally abhor any outside tinkering with their control – and especially from parents.
 They also abhor the “trigger” movement, which threatens their very survival.
-First adopted in California in 2010, the trigger is now in place in four states, and another dozen or so are considering granting desperate parents this last refuge.
+First adopted in California in 2010, there are now four states that have put the trigger in place, and another dozen or so that are considering granting desperate parents this last refuge.

 A California-based group called Parent Revolution gave birth to the “trigger” in 2009, on Martin Luther King’s birthday.
 Their website claims a simple mission: “To transform public education based on what is good for children, not adults, by empowering parents to transform their under-performing schools through community organizing.”
 Their board is made up of community activists and philanthropists; their funders include the Bill and Melinda Gates Foundation, the Silicon Valley Community Foundation and the Rockefeller Philanthropy Advisors.
 In recognition of the group’s singular achievements, Executive Director Ben Austin was appointed to the California State Board of Education in 2010; he was bounced when union-buddy Gerry Brown became governor.